 Spiritual Dry Spells

-In my twenty-five years in Christ, I’ve had various spiritual dry spells.
+In my nearly three decades of living in Christ, I’ve had various spiritual dry spells.
 I hit one such dry spot in my mid-twenties: I had been through years of ministry training, and I felt spiritually burned out.
 For whatever reason, I wasn’t enjoying Scripture, I had a difficult time praying, and the disciplines felt only like duty with little to no delight.

 The Lord used a mentor of mine to guide me back to his heart.
 I asked him, “What advice do you have for me as I enter my late twenties?”